 In February of this year, National Geographic published the story of an “odd little artifact” that took archaeologists over a year to fully realize its purpose as a tattooing instrument.
 This instrument was fashioned from a bundle of prickly cactus spines, bound with yucca, and dipped into dark pigment in order to create hand-poked tattoos.

 This tool has been on a rather interesting journey, from its initial use over 2000 years ago to its first discovery in 1972, when a team of archaeologists unknowingly placed it in a storage bin at Washington State University.
 In 2017, PhD candidate Andrew Gillreath-Brown was reviewing the collection when he noticed the unusual instrument, and knew that further exploration was necessary.
 Gillreath-Brown then consulted with Aaron Deter-Wolf, who pioneered the research of tattoos in relation to archaeology.

-Long story short, if this cactus spine bundle was really used for tattooing it would “push back the archaeological footprint of the practice in the western United States by a full thousand years, to about 79-130 A.D” (National Geographic).
-And so the team embarked on a year long study by constructing exact replicas to tattoo pig skin as well as X-rays and microscopy, to confirm that this tool was in fact used for tattooing.
-Their research suggests tattooing at this time began around the same time as when people were shifting from hunt and gather lifestyles, to agriculture based villages.
+If this cactus spine bundle was, in fact, a tool used for tattooing, National Geographic claims that it would have “push[ed] back the archaeological footprint of the practice in the western United States by a full thousand years, to about 79-130 A.D.”
+The potential of this find caused the team to embark on a year long study of the artifact, which involved constructing exact replicas in order to tattoo pig skin, along with the use of X-rays and microscopy to confirm that the tool was used for tattooing.
+Their research suggested that tattooing at this time ran parallel to the shift from hunt and gather lifestyles to agricultural-based villages.